 The Warwick Africa Hub

 Africa is undergoing a remarkable period of economic and social transformation, with higher education playing a key role.
-Through deepening our understanding of priorities and development needs of our partners Warwick is building collaborations rooted in principles of equality and mutually beneficial engagement.
+Through deepening our understanding of priorities and development needs of our partners, Warwick is building collaborations rooted in principles of equality and mutually beneficial engagement.

-IAS supports the development of the next-generation African research leaders.
+We are supporting the development of the next-generation African research leaders.
 Research Fellows visit Warwick and establish connections with academics and departments with the aim of developing an application for an externally funded fellowship.

 A student volunteering and education programme that works with schools across Africa to support teachers to raise aspirations in their learners by providing the best possible education.

 Our partnership with the Association brings the brightest minds from across Sub-Saharan Africa, who have been orphaned or grown up with a single parent, to study at the University.